jwnimmer/upiez/README.md

 * Mounting hole spacing 23.1mm x 15.2mm for M2.5 screws.

 Designed summer 2024 for the LWHS drum line.

+This project requires wire stripping and soldering skills, and ideally a multi-meter.

 For an easier starting point, see also the (TBD link) breadboard version of this project.